-Interest rates on savings accounts have remained stubbornly low for some long time now, according to Money Saving Expert, the best unrestricted, instant access account is paying just 1.25% per annum before tax (1.00% to a Basic Rate Taxpayer and 0.75% to a Higher Rate Taxpayer).
+Interest rates on savings accounts have remained stubbornly low for some long time now, according to Money Saving Expert, the best unrestricted, instant access account is paying just 1.50% per annum before tax.

 How much longer will this continue?

 There are many factors that impact the decisions made by the Bank of England’s Monetary Policy Committee when they meet on a monthly basis to consider interest rates, but, currently, there is no sign of them moving away from the historic low rates we are currently experiencing.
-Some forecasters are predicting a rise to 0.50% in February 2018 and a further rise to 0.75% 18-months later.
-However, this very much depends upon the state of the Economy at the time, which, of course, is very unpredictable as we await the impact of Brexit.
+Some forecasters are predicting a rises but this very much depends upon the state of the Economy at the time, which, of course, is very unpredictable as we await the impact of Brexit.

 What is the impact of these reductions?

 The key issue is that of inflation and the “real value” of money on deposit.
 If inflation averages just 2½% per annum, the value of the pound in your pocket reduces by one-quarter every 12-years.
 Even with interest accumulating, with rates as low as those currently available, those balances are not keeping pace with inflation.

 According to the Office for National Statistics, CPI (Consumer Price Inflation) was 1.8% per annum in February 2019 and RPI (Retail Price Inflation) 2.5%.
 However, is that your rate of inflation?
 The BBC has a very useful inflation calculator on its website, which can be very revealing in terms of what your true rate of inflation could be.
 Whichever way you look at it, interest rates are definitely not keeping pace with inflation.